airmelt/LeetCode/#1170 Compare Strings by Frequency of the Smallest Character 比较字符串最小字母出现频次.md

+# 1170 Compare Strings by Frequency of the Smallest Character 比较字符串最小字母出现频次

 __Description__:
 Let's define a function f(s) over a non-empty string s, which calculates the frequency of the smallest character in s.
 For example, if s = "dcce" then f(s) = 2 because the smallest character is "c" and its frequency is 2.

 Now, given string arrays queries and words, return an integer array answer, where each answer[i] is the number of words such that f(queries[i]) < f(W), where W is a word in words.

 __Example:__

 Example 1:

 Input: queries = ["cbd"], words = ["zaaaz"]